-- Pensioners and other investors requiring an income, especially those in the second half of retirement. - Living annuity investors seeking a fund that aims to achieve both income and capital growth. - Cautious pre-retirement investors seeking a low-risk fund for their retirement annuity, provident fund, preservation fund or pension fund. - Trusts, endowments, foundations and charities who require long-term funding of a moderate spending rule. - The fund is not appropriate for investors who want to build wealth over more than five years.
+- Pensioners and other investors requiring an income, especially those in the first half of retirement. - Living annuity investors seeking a fund that aims to achieve both income and capital growth. - Investors requiring a low-risk fund, which offers a reasonable rate of return, for their retirement annuity, provident fund, preservation fund or pension fund. - Conservative investors who want to protect their savings. - > Trusts, endowments, foundations and charities who require long-term funding of a moderate spending rule.